rerun/rerun/README.md

     rerun_log "this is my message text"

+On the console, the user would see:

+    [info] : this is my message text

+The default message level is "info".

 The rerun_log function can perform a number of actions:

+* `fmt-console ?format-string?` - set or get the message format printed to console.
+Default: `[%level%] %command%: %message%`
+* `fmt-logfile ?format-string?` - set or get the message format printed to logfiles.
+Default `[%tstamp%] [%level%] %command%: %message%`
+    * Message format strings support the following tokens:
+        - %tstamp%: Date-timestamp (i.e., `+%Y-%m-%dT%H%M%S-%Z`)
+        - %level%: The message level.
+        - %command%: The command context (formatted as: module:command).
+        - %message%: The message text.
 * `levels` - print the supported log levels. (eg, debug info warn error fatal)
 * `level ?level?` - set or get the current log level.
 * `log priority message` - write the message to the log at the specified priority.